matthewearl/matthewearl.github.io/_posts/2021-03-06-mars2020-reproject.md

 give the corresponding point in frame `i`.

-Since there are multiple point-pairs per frame, `src_idx` and `dst_idx` are used to map each half of each point pair to the corresponding video frame.
+Since there are multiple point-pairs per frame, `src_idx` and `dst_idx` are used to map each half of each point-pair to the corresponding video frame.

 The `loss` function proceeds by taking the first points from each pair, mapping them back into the satellite image's frame of reference, then mapping them into the frame of reference of the second image.
-With accurate frame transforms and perfect correspondences these transformed points should be very close to the corresponding set of second points.
-The final line of the `loss` function then just measures the euclidean (sum of squares) distance between the reprojected points first points and the (unmodified) second points.
-The idea is that if we find a set of `frame_transforms` with a lower loss, then we'll have a more accurate set of transformations.
+With accurate frame transformations and perfect correspondences, these transformed points should be very close to the corresponding set of second points.
+The final line of the `loss` function then measures the Euclidean distance (sum of squares) between the reprojected first points and the (unmodified) second points.
+The idea is that if we find a set of `frame_transforms` with a lower loss, then we will have a more accurate set of transformations.

 `loss` is written using [Torch](https://pytorch.org/).
 Torch is an automatic differentiation framework with functionality for applying [gradient